Follow Italianism

 Termini Station: Rome's main transport hub now has increased security | Photo: Depositphotos

-Termini station and the Esquilino district in the center of Rome, were declared 'red zone' (red zone) by the Italian Ministry of the Interior.
+Termini station and the Esquilino district in the center of Roma, were declared 'red zone' (red zone) by the Italian Ministry of the Interior.
 The measure aims to increase security and combat crime in the region.

 The main transport hub of the Italian capital, the Termini Station It is a crucial transit point for tourists and locals alike.
 However, the area is frequently the site of thefts and has been the scene of serious crimes such as stabbings in the past.